Guest Blog: Live Closed Captioning for Church Online

 1. Get the Video/Audio into the Caption Encoder - We take an output from our video router (HDSDI & separate AES) and feed it into the HD490 caption encoder.

-2. Send Audio to Live Writer - EEG provide a lifetime free service called iCap which is IP based and easy to configure.
+2. Send Audio to Live Writer - EEG provides a service called iCap which is IP-based and easy to configure.
 The HD490 unit extracts the audio and ships it to the iCap service in the cloud.

 4. Writer captions the service and sends CC back to us - Once the writer logs on, they listen to the speaker and write back immediately.
 The HD490 then outputs the AES / HDSDI signal BACK into our Concerto video router.

-5. Ensure the Livestream encoder(s) can see the CC data - Our web encoders (Digital Rapids StreamZHD & StreamLive) then watch the output from the CC encoder and are configured to look for CC information in the SDI ancilliary data stream - these are standards based systems that should just work.
+5. Ensure the Livestream encoder(s) can see the CC data - Our web encoders (Digital Rapids StreamZHD & StreamLive) then watch the output from the CC encoder and are configured to look for CC information in the SDI ancillary data stream - these are standards-based systems that should just work.
 Our CC encoder spits out the embedded caption text onto the CC1 channel (see This Wiki article for more info on digital Closed Caption standards).

-7. Ensure all delivery methods support CC - Akamai extract the CC data from the RTMP stream and convert it for use on both HDS and HLS platforms.
+7. Ensure all delivery methods support CC - Akamai extracts the CC data from the RTMP stream and converts it for use on both HDS and HLS platforms.
 This means Flash AND Apple HLS.

 8. Apple's implementation of Livestream just works - As far as iOS / HTML5 (some browsers supported) and some Android devices are concerned that's it, if CC is enabled in the device settings the caption text will appear shortly after the video and audio (usually around 3-5 seconds)

 So, now we have delivered live Closed Captioning for the livestream audience.
 What about on-demand?
 I hear you ask.
-Here's the nice thing regarding this workflow, AberCap record a transcript of every word spoken during the record.
-That means you not only get live CC, but a recorded transcript of the message (perhaps for your Pastor's notes, website etc.).
+Here's the nice thing regarding this workflow, AberCap records a transcript of every word spoken during the record.
+That means you not only get live CC, but a recorded transcript of the message (perhaps for your Pastor's notes, website, etc.).

 Now they can take that transcript and turn it into a format useful for on-demand.

-AberCap now take that transcript and a proxy file (the recorded sermon, perhaps edited to remove Altar Call/Worship etc. for licensing) and they turn it into a subtitle file.
-We have them generate a SRT file and a VTT file.
+AberCap now takes that transcript and a proxy file (the recorded sermon, perhaps edited to remove Altar Call/Worship, etc. for licensing) and turns it into a subtitle file.
+We have them generate an SRT file and a VTT file.

 The SRT file format is what YouTube uses.
 Once our messages are uploaded, we disable the automatic subtitle track and upload the edited SRT file.